Keerthudarshu/GlowOnCall/replit.md

-# GlowOnCall - Beauty Service Platform
+# GlowOnCall - Comprehensive Beauty Service Platform

 ## Overview

-GlowOnCall is a beauty service platform that connects customers with professional beauty service providers for at-home treatments.
-The application allows users to browse services, book appointments, and schedule beauty treatments to be performed at their location.
-This is currently a frontend-only application built with vanilla HTML, CSS, and JavaScript.
+GlowOnCall is a comprehensive salon-at-home booking platform inspired by GetLook.in that connects customers with professional beauticians and stylists for premium beauty services delivered at home.
+The platform operates across major Indian cities (Bangalore, Mumbai, Pune, Hyderabad, Delhi) and features a complete ecosystem including service booking, product sales, customer reviews, referral programs, and user authentication.
+This is currently a feature-rich frontend application built with vanilla HTML, CSS, and JavaScript that demonstrates a full commercial beauty platform.

 ## User Preferences